quanturtle/dessins_geometriques_et_artistiques/README.md

 * `shape` – draw a specific shape.
 Provide a `shape_name`.
 * `design` – draw a design from the book.
 Provide a `design_number`.
-* `help` – list available shapes and designs.
+* `help` – list available commands, shapes, and designs.
 * `test` – render every design sequentially with a 0.5-second pause between each.

 The plotting window `NP` is generally set at `480`.

-List all available shapes and designs:
+List all available commands, shapes, and designs:
 ```sh
 python dessins.py help
 ```